The Precision Paradox: Why Modern Oncology Requires Treating Less – Selectively

 World Cancer Day 2026 creates a rare pause in oncology – not for awareness, but for recalibration.

-To support clinicians navigating this reality, I’m sharing a Quick De-escalation Guide – a concise, evidence-anchored synthesis of where treatment intensity may be safely reduced without compromising survival, and where escalation remains essential.
+To support clinicians navigating this reality, I’ve created a Quick De-escalation Guide – a concise, evidence-anchored synthesis of where treatment intensity may be safely reduced without compromising survival, and where escalation remains essential.

 👉 [Download the de-escalation guide]